 As a member of our plan, you can choose to receive care from out-of-network providers.
 However, please note providers that do not contract with us are under no obligation to treat you, except in emergency situations.
 Our plan will cover services from either in-network or out-of-network providers, as long as the services are covered benefits and are medically necessary.
+If you use an out-of-network provider in the lower peninsula of Michigan, the costs for your covered services may be higher.
 Your plan offers the Priority Health Travel Pass, so you can see a Medicare participating provider outside the lower peninsula of Michigan but within the U.S. and its territories, and your cost will be the same as if you were using an in-network provider.
 See Chapter 4, Section 2.3 (Getting care using our plan's Priority Health Travel Pass) for details.